casper-network/docs-archive/node-operator/bonding.md

 Bonding
 =======

-Unlike other networks, Casper requires that a bonding request be sent prior to beginning the synchronization process.
-Bonding in Casper takes place through the auction contract.
-The node needs to be part of the validator set before it catches up to the current era (presently).
+It is recommended that a bonding request be sent prior to beginning the synchronization process.
+Bonding in Casper takes place through the auction contract via the `add_bid.wasm` contract.
+Once a bid has been submitted, the auction runs for a future era.
 In the testnet, era durations are approx. 30 minutes.
+The entire process takes approximately 3 eras.
 Bonding requests (bids) are transactions like any other.
 Because they are generic transactions, they are more resistant to censorship.

 Steps: